• Skip to primary navigation

 • ½ teaspoon baking soda

-• Pinch of any good quality salt, if using unsalted butter
+• Pinch of salt, if using unsalted butter

 • 150 g roughly chopped dairy free white chocolate or chocolate chips